bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-11-2Darrays.rst

    What is the value at ``seatingInfo[2][1]`` after the code above executes?

    -    :Luke$: Correct.
 The string at row index 2 and column index 1 is Luke.
-        :.*: Indicies start at 0 and the row is first then the column
+        :.*: indices start at 0 and the row is first then the column